 The writing is on the wall for inefficient SOE boards

-OUTA welcomes Minister of Public Enterprises Pravin Gordhan’s replacement of the Denel board and promise to hold wrongdoers accountable and "follow the money".
+The Organisation Undoing Tax Abuse (OUTA) welcomes Minister of Public Enterprises Pravin Gordhan’s replacement of the Denel board and promise to hold wrongdoers accountable and "follow the money".
 The new board must still be approved by the Cabinet.

 “At last decisive action is taking place, after the country begged the previous Minister, Lynn Brown, to appoint competent, dedicated and incorruptible directors at the SOEs,” says Rudie Heyneke, OUTA Portfolio Manager for Transport.